Does the program have an orientation?

 Yes.
 Upon acceptance to the program, students will receive a Lynchburg College email address, user ID and password to access MyLC.
 Here they can register for classes and access our Moodle course delivery platform.
 Students will be enrolled in an online orientation via our Moodle platform.
 The orientation will include both written and video material covering the College’s support services including library access, information about financial aid eligibility and procedures, course registration procedures, navigating Moodle, and an orientation about online and on-campus education at Lynchburg College.
 In addition, there will be modules for program specific information such as program specific policies and videos discussing how the curriculum and student expectations.
 In addition, there will be a module in the orientation titled “Are you ready for Online Learning?” to gauge student preparedness for working through the online module of our courses.
 As part of the orientation, students will take a Moodle quiz to gauge their understanding of how to use our course delivery software.
 They will then schedule a meeting online with an advisor to discuss their goals for the program and craft a learning plan.
 Upon completion of the learning plan they will be ready to register for classes and begin the program.

 Can I complete the program in one year?

 Yes.
 The program is designed with the possibility for completion in one year.
-To complete the program in one year, students will need to complete each course in two weeks and progress to the next available offering of the following course.
-Failure of a course or taking the longer 4 week course, will limit the ability to complete the entire program in one year.
+To complete the program in one year, students will need to complete each course in half a semester and progress to the next available offering of the following course.
+Failure of a course or taking longer than half of a semester to complete a course, will limit the ability to complete the entire program in one year.